-These tips just scratch the surface when it comes to increasing online giving in your church.
+These tips are powerful and will 100% increase your online fundraising efforts, but they're only scratching the surface when it comes to increasing online giving in your church.
 There are many other ways you can build a generous church culture and boost your online giving.

 How has your church increased online giving?
 What did you find helpful?
 Share your experience in the comments below!

 More resources and tips about online giving for churches: